synyx/sybil/README.md

 A project to illuminate and inform the people in the office(s).
 Uses WS2812 LED Strips connected to Tinkerforge bricks.

+This project is under heavy development and further documentation is forthcoming.

 ### Working so far ###

 * Saves and loads Tinkerforge bricks and LED Strips bricklets to/from Neo4j database.